jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_1/project_proposal.md

 To evaluate the performance of models trained on the Multilingual Spoken Words Corpus, we will use the `top-1 classification accuracy` as the primary metric, which will enable us to determine the percentage of correctly classified utterances and evaluate the model's overall classification performance [2].

 In addition to the `top-1 classification accuracy`, we may also consider using the `False Reject Rate (FRR)` as a supplementary metric.
 FRR measures the proportion of true utterances that are incorrectly rejected by the model.
-By including this metric, we can further evaluate the model's ability to correctly classify all utterances [1][2].
+By including this metric, we can further evaluate the model's ability to correctly classify all utterances [1][3].

 As we construct a baseline model using CNN and potentially a Transformer-based model, we might utilize data visualization to compare and visualize the performances.
-For example, we might include ROC curves and FRR-FAR curves.
+For example, we might include ROC curves and FRR curves.
 The use of data visualization allows us to better understand the models' strengths and weaknesses.

 ---